- Groups should be comprised of leader(s) plus five or six students from a variety of departments.

 - Participants will provide a final assessment of the seminar experience in a form determined by the group.
 Final assessments usually come as individual reflections on the seminar but other forms may be used.

 - All books/materials/refreshments will be funded by the Hurford Center.
 In addition, each student receives a $150 book allowance to purchase materials related to the seminar topic.
 The allowance will be paid as a reimbursement at the end of the Seminar once the final assessment is received.
 Reports are due by February 1, 2014.

 - The Center may also fund a visiting speaker who will address both the seminar group and the campus as a whole.

 Student Seminars are interdisciplinary not-for-credit classes designed and run by students to explore experimental topics of their choosing.

 Seminars draw students from across the academic disciplines.
-In 2012-13, participants joined from the following areas of study: Biology, Classics, Computer Science, English, Environmental Studies, History, Mathematics, Music, Neural and Behavioral Sciences, Philosophy, Physics, Psychology, Religion, and Spanish.
+In 2013-14, participants joined from the following areas of study: Anthropology, Astronomy, Biochemistry, Chemistry, Classical Culture and Society, Cognitive Science, Comparative Literature, Economics, English, Environmental Studies, Film Studies, History, History of Art, Linguistics, Mathematics, Philosophy, Physics, and Religion.